Free Restaurant Guide · No Email Required

 If I only use third-party delivery apps, do I still need auto coverage?

 Yes, you should still carry hired and non-owned auto (HNOA) coverage.
 While DoorDash, Uber Eats, and Grubhub drivers are typically independent contractors with their own insurance, vicarious liability can still reach your restaurant if a delivery goes wrong and a plaintiff’s attorney names your business in the lawsuit.
 Additionally, if any of your employees ever use their personal vehicles for business purposes — picking up supplies, making a bank deposit, running to a vendor — their personal auto policy likely excludes business use.
-HNOA coverage fills this gap and typically costs $400–$1,500 per year.
-It’s one of the cheapest coverages you can add relative to the exposure it covers.
+HNOA premium scales with the number of employees driving for restaurant business and the limit elected.
+The premium isn’t the question — the question is whether the limit reflects your actual delivery and off-site operations volume.

 What happens if my kitchen equipment fails and I lose my inventory?

 Standard commercial property policies typically do not cover mechanical or electrical breakdown of equipment.
 If your walk-in cooler compressor fails, your ice machine burns out, or your HVAC system dies, the repair and any resulting food spoilage come out of your pocket unless you have equipment breakdown coverage.
 This coverage (sometimes called boiler and machinery) covers the cost to repair or replace the failed equipment plus any food spoilage that results from the failure.
 For restaurants, this is critical — a single walk-in cooler failure can destroy $8,000–$20,000 in inventory overnight.
-Equipment breakdown coverage typically costs $500–$2,500 per year.
+Equipment breakdown premium scales with total equipment value and spoilage sub-limit.
+The premium isn’t the question — the question is whether the policy covers the systems most likely to fail and the inventory loss that follows.

 How is Business Interruption coverage actually calculated?